-We will review your application to make sure it:
+We will review your application to make sure it meets the following requirements:

-- Is from an organization that meets all eligibility criteria. - Does not request funding above the award ceiling shown in the funding range. - Is submitted by the deadline.
+- Is from an organization that meets all eligibility criteria. - Does not request funding above the award ceiling shown in the funding range. - Is not submitted after the deadline. - · Includes a draft or final tribal resolution.